ausgerechnet/spheroscope/library/guidelines-v2.md

 - **ENTITY** is against **CONCEPT**

 ## remarks ##
-- opposition is understood as the opposition to desire (#3)
+- opposition is understood as the opposite to desire (#3)
   + **ENTITY** wants the negation of **CONCEPT**

 ## change log ##